inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 3. **Terminate Machine and download outputs**:
 Once our simulation is over we can/should terminate our machine to save on costs.
 If you forget, don't worry we got your back.
-By default, a machine will be automatically terminated if no simulation runs on it for 30 minutes.
+By default, a machine is is automatically terminated if no simulation runs on it for 30 minutes, but you can set a different time interval if you wish.

    ```python
    machine_group.terminate()